Riverside County reports 1,991 new cases, 65 hospitalizations, & 16 more people in ICU - KESQ

 Check Out: Local hospitals see first COVID-19 spike in months, 98% of new cases are among unvaccinated

-The total number of COVID patients in the ICU increased doubled over the past 7 days.
+The total number of COVID patients in the ICU doubled over the past 7 days.

 The county reported an increase of 16 patients in the ICU, bringing the total to 30 patients.